xxORVARxx/World-Cylind/Readme_GitHub.txt

 - Now make a new file in your project directory, you can use:
     $touch my_file.cpp

 - To see what files Git is tracking:
     $git status

 - To make Git start to track a file:
     $git add my_file.cpp

 - To take a "snapshot" of the project:
     $git commit -m "Message to Explain this Version/Snapshot"

 - To push you snapshot to GitHub:
     $git push
   or:
     $git push origin master
+  or:  The -u tells Git to remember the parameters, so that next time we can simply run git push.
+    $git push -u origin master

+- To pull the project from GitHub:
+    $git pull origin master

+- To see the history of commits:
+    $git log